Marklogic-retired/marklogic-data-hub/_pages/tutorial/3x/harmonizing-product-data.md

 ![Harmonize Flow Overview]({{site.baseurl}}/images/3x/harmonizing-product-data/harmonize-flow-overview.png)

 Harmonize flows were designed to be run as batch jobs.
-To support this batch running, the Data Hub Framework exposes a collector plugin whose purpose is to return a list of things to batch over.
+To support this batch running, the Data Hub Framework exposes a collector plugin whose purpose is to return a list of things to operate on.
 The Data Hub Framework then breaks the list of things into parallel batches of a configurable size and sends each and every single thing to the (content, headers, triples, writer) plugins as a transaction.
 The main plugin receives id values from the collector and orchestrates the behavior of the other plugins.

-If you are not interested in running harmonization flows as batches we do provide ways for running them on-demand for single items.
+If you are not interested in running harmonization flows as batches we do [provide ways](../../faqs/#how-can-i-run-a-harmonize-flow-immediately-for-1-document) for running them on-demand for single items.

 ![Harmonize Flow Overview]({{site.baseurl}}/images/3x/harmonizing-product-data/harmonize-flow-diagram.png)